 Gray Matter uses an academic management site called ThinkWave.
-ThinkWave helps parents and students stay informed of current grades and assignments, communicate with teachers, and access important information, such as class syllabi.
+ThinkWave helps parents and students stay informed of current grades and assignments, and access important information, such as class syllabi.
 Parents and students should ensure they can successfully access their student’s ThinkWave account at the beginning of each semester.

 Parents are responsible for: